rui-zhang-ocean/RSKtools/README.md

 # RSKtools

-Current stable version: 1.5.3 (2017-06-07)
+Current stable version: 2.0.0 (2017-07-07)

-RSKtools is a simple Matlab toolbox designed to open RSK SQLite files generated by RBR instruments.
+RSKtools is a Matlab toolbox designed to open RSK SQLite files generated by RBR instruments.
 This repository is for the development version of the toolbox -- for the "officially" distributed version go to: